 Charlotte’s Blueberry Park, Tacoma

-- Opening Day for Blueberry U-Pick: Around July
+- Opening Day for Blueberry U-Pick: Typically around late July (Exact day has not been announced)

 Take a trip to Blueberry Park, located in Tacoma, south of Seattle.
 Now, more than 3,300 bushes represent five varieties of blueberry that produce fruit.
 Picking season typically runs from July through September.